JONGGON/DeepHumanPrediction/README.md

         2. Is it possible to classify who is acting?

         3. Can the network characterize motion data?
-Is it possible to generalize the operation?
-(Try creating about 2 seconds of motion.)
+Is it possible to generalize the Human motion?
         '''

         <Training data> : The training motion data (816) of each of 8 men and 4 women with 68 motion data.